PhantPHP/app-skeleton/README.md

 Ports are the interfaces to which the adapters must be supported.

-##### ValueObject
+##### Service

-Value Objects are representations of data typed according to your domain.
+Services are accessible from outside your domain (your controllers).
+Each action must represent an action of the domain.

-Ex. : E-mail, Id, Price, etc.
+Ex. : register a new user, confirm the order, etc.

 #### Infrastructure